 (81) "Staff" means supervisors, assistants, aides, or other employees, including independent contractors retained by an assisted living program, to provide the care and services required by this chapter.

-(83) “Stage four pressure ulcer” means a localized injury to the skin and underlying tissue, as a result of pressure, which involves full thickness tissue loss with exposed bone, tendon or muscle, which often includes undermining and tunneling, and may include slough or eschar on some parts of the wound bed.

-(84) “Stage three pressure ulcer” means a localized injury to the skin and underlying tissue, as a result of pressure, which involves full thickness tissue loss that does not expose bone, tendon or muscle and may include undermining, tunneling, and slough which does not obscure the depth of tissue loss.

 (82) “Standard precautions”means a set of infection control practices used to prevent transmission of diseases that can be acquired by contact with blood, body fluids, non-intact skin (including rashes), and mucous membranes.

 (83) "Substantial" means considerable in importance, degree, amount, frequency, or extent.

-(84) “Treatment" means medical or psychological management to cure or improve a disease or condition.
+(84) “Treatment" means medical or psychological management to cure, slow the progression of, maintain, or improve a disease or condition.

 [(78) "Unclaimed deceased resident" means a resident of an assisted living program: